 Veteran Students may be eligible for Veterans Educational Benefits.
 For instructions regarding Veterans Benefits Eligibility under Chapters 30, 31, 33, 35, 1606, or 1607, contact the Veterans Center.
 To be considered for financial aid beyond VA Benefits, the student must complete the FAFSA .

-- The FAFSA should be submitted by December 1st every year for the student to be eligible for ‘need’ based priority financial aid.
+- The FAFSA should be submitted by December 1 for 2020-21 or December 20 for 2021-22 for the student to be eligible for ‘need’ based priority financial aid.

-- Students who file after December 1st may still be eligible for remaining funds such as Federal Pell Grant (if qualified), Federal Student loans, Parent Plus Loans, or Private Loans.
+- Students who file after December 1 for 2020-21 or December 20 for 2021-22 may still be eligible for remaining funds such as Federal Pell Grant (if qualified), Federal Student loans, Parent Plus Loans, or Private Loans.